-Guaranty Bank believes keeping your personal, business, and account information secure is of utmost importance to our valued clients.
+Guaranty Bank believes keeping your account information secure is of utmost importance to our valued clients.

 Secure Access and Verification of User Authenticity

 - To begin an Online Banking session, you must key in a user ID and password.
 The user ID and password are on separate pages and encrypted for security purposes.

 - Our system has technology to recognize if your computer has attempted to make access.
 We can validate your device (PC, laptop, mobile phone, tablet) user name and password.

 - You may be asked to validate your identity through a one-time security code via a phone call or SMS (text) message.
 If a phone is unavailable, you will be asked to answer a series of questions obtained from public records to validate your identity.